merisir573/assignment2final/README.md

 npm install

 repeat for all the folders.
+This is caused by node_modules not being on Github as it's in .gitignore and trying to manually add the folder yields no results due to the sheer amount of files.

 Github Link: